 I am an Associate at BlackRock's Sustainability Research and Modeling Team.
 Previously, I have worked as an Applied Scientist at Descartes Labs, and as a Postdoctoral Scholar at Stanford University’s Department of Earth System Science working with Prof. Noah Diffenbaugh.
 At Stanford, I was also an inaugural member of the Stanford Data Science Scholars.
 From May through October of 2018, I worked as a Consultant for the World Bank, providing technical advice to support investments in hydrometeorological services in West Africa.

-Prior to Stanford, I obtained my PhD in Civil and Environmental Engineering from Princeton University, where I also pursued a certificate in Science Technology, and Environmental Policy from the Woodrow Wilson School of Public and International Affairs.
+Prior to Stanford, I obtained my Ph.D. in Civil and Environmental Engineering from Princeton University, where I also pursued a certificate in Science Technology, and Environmental Policy from the Woodrow Wilson School of Public and International Affairs.
 At Princeton, I worked with Prof. Justin Sheffield and Prof. Eric Wood on various aspects of the causes and impacts of droughts.
-I showed that droughts can move across continents all over the world, and studied the expected increase in frequency and severity of droughts in the US due to climate change.
-I also showed that droughts in the western US can increase emissions of CO2 and other pollutants from the power sector significantly and that future droughts in the area may pose significant challenges in meeting the western states' emissions targets.
+In my Ph.D. thesis, I showed that droughts can move across continents all over the world, and studied the expected increase in frequency and severity of droughts in the U.S. due to climate change.
+I also showed that droughts in the western U.S. can significantly increase emissions of CO2 and other pollutants from the power sector.

-In 2012, I received my BS in Applied Mathematics from Columbia University, where I was involved with the Columbia International Relations Council and Association and the Columbia Student Chapter of Engineers Without Borders.
+In 2012, I received my B.S. in Applied Mathematics from Columbia University.
+At Columbia, I was part of the Columbia International Relations Council and Association (Model UN) and the student chapter of Engineers Without Borders.
 I am originally from Mexico City, Mexico, and when I am not analyzing data, I enjoy swimming, running, skiing, playing soccer, reading, blogging, and traveling.